stashed/docs/docs/concepts/crds/restoresession.md

 `.status` section of `RestoreSession` shows progress, stats and overall phase of the restore process.
 The restore init-container or job adds its respective stats in `.status` section after it completes its task. `.status` section consists of the following fields:

+#### status.totalHosts

+Not every pods or replica of the target will run restore process.
+Thus, we refer those entities that runs restore process as a host. `status.totalHosts` specifies the total number of hosts that will run restore process for this RestoreSession.
+For more details on how many hosts will run restore process for which types of workload, please visit [here](#hosts-of-a-restore-process).

 #### status.phase

 `status.phase` indicates the overall phase of the restore process for this RestoreSession. `status.phase` will be `Succeeded` only if the phase of all hosts are `Succeeded`.
 If any of the hosts fail to complete restore, `status.phase` will be `Failed`.

-#### status.totalHosts

-A `RestoreSession` may trigger restore of multiple hosts.
-For example, all the pod's of a `Deployment`, `ReplicaSet` and `ReplicationController` mounts same volume.
-In this case, Stash will restore data only in one pod.
-Thus, the total number of hosts for these workloads will be 1.
-On the other hand, pods of `StatefulSet` and `DaemonSet` may have different volumes mounted into different replicas.
-In this case, Stash will restore data in each pod.
-Thus, the total number of hosts for these workloads will be the number of replicas for `StatefulSet` and the number of running daemon pods for `DaemonSet`.

 #### status.sessionDuration

 `status.sessionDuration` indicates the total time taken to complete the restoration of all hosts.
-It is simply the sum of restore duration of all individual hosts.

 #### status.stats